 The GI strategy's expected impact should not only ensure the quality standards but also protect and enhance the reputation of the product.
-In this way it will create the conditions market and promotional narratives that justify a higher price paid to producers.
-Developing these narratives and ensuring other value stakeholders outside of the territory use them is called 'bottom-up differentiation'.
+In this way it will create the market conditions and the promotional narratives that justify a higher price paid to producers.
+Developing these narratives and ensuring other value chain stakeholders outside of the territory use them is called 'bottom-up differentiation'.